Access Arrangements

 • Adjustable height desk (subject to test centre availability)

 • ZoomText: the magnification and colour enhancement features may be used, but the reader features will be turned off.
-Pearson VUE currently uses version 2021.
+Most Pearson VUE test centres currently use version 2023.
 Prior familiarity with the software is strongly recommended.
 Download a free trial of ZoomText

 • Coloured overlay (supplied by the candidate): subject to visual inspection by staff.
 Overlays should lie flat against the screen (kept in place by static) or in a frame that sits on the top of the monitor.
 Monitors in most UK test centres are 24” flat screen.